 X WFSF World Conference & General Assembly: The Future of Development: Cultural, Economic, Scientific, and Political Perspectives.

-Beijing China, September 1988 [In cooperation with the Chinese Association of Futures Studies and the Chinese Academy of Social Sciences]
+Beijing China, September 1988 [In cooperation with the Chinese Society of Futures Studies and the Chinese Academy of Social Sciences]

 IX WFSF World Conference & General Assembly: Who Cares? – And How?

 Honolulu, Hawaii, May 1986 [In cooperation with the University of Hawaii]

 VIII WFSF World Conference & General Assembly: The Futures of Peace: Cultural Perspectives.